 Mark Adlestone OBE DL became Chair of the JRC in May 2021.

-Since 2004 to the present day, Beaverbrooks has been in the top twenty in the Sunday Times Top 100 ‘Best Companies to Work For’, coming first in 2009 and 2021.
-In 2008, Mark was awarded the Sunday Times ‘Lifetime Achievement Award’.
-Mark has personally won the Leadership Award on seven separate occasions.
-In 2020, Beaverbrooks were granted the ‘Giving Something Back’ Special Award.
+Since 2004 to the present day, Beaverbrooks has been in the top twenty in the Sunday Times Top 100 ‘Best Companies to Work For’, coming first in 2009 and 2021, sixth in 2022.

 Beaverbrooks is particularly proud of its very special culture that encourages its colleagues to communicate in an open and honest way.
-The company has a strong emphasis on charity and community, donating 20% of its net profit annually.
-Beaverbrooks is keen to expose all its colleagues to the concept of charitable involvement and volunteering, giving each person two days per year of paid time to work for a charity of their choice.
+The company has a strong emphasis on charity and community and donates 20% of its of its retained profit annually through the Beaverbrooks Charitable Trust.

-Since the year 2000, Beaverbrooks has donated more than £16.5 million to over 750 charities.
+Since the year 2000, the Beaverbrooks Charitable Trust has donated more than £20 million to over 1000 charities.

 In October 2015 Mark was presented with the OBE by HM The Queen at Buckingham Palace for ‘Services to Business and Charity in the North of England’.

 From April 2019-April 2020 Mark served as High Sheriff of Greater Manchester.

 In April 2019, Mark became a Trustee of the Greater Manchester High Sheriff Police Trust.